mhmirza/DataViz/inclass2.md

-# In Class Exercise - Tableau
+# The New York Times

 For this excercise, we used the The New York Times data for Covid-19 in the United States, which can be found [here](https://github.com/nytimes/covid-19-data).